mattwilliamson/Plotomatic/notes.md

 # Notes

+can't select different project and update chat. it updates both. need to update all the project manager stuff to use session variables so it updates properly. the creative llm doesn't have context and needs to be made generic

 start with a create project
 use git to update story - need some functions to commit and list commits and show diffs use pydantic model to allow editing directly